Angel-Karasu/humans-versus-zombies/README.md

 # Humans versus zombies

-This is a simple project to simulate human survival against zombies.
+This is a simple project to simulate human survival against zombies using a natural selection algorithm.

 ## How to test